William Contreras Preview, Player Props: Brewers vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers allow the eighth-fewest home runs in baseball (133 total, 1.1 per game).
+- Dodgers pitchers combine to surrender the seventh-fewest home runs in baseball (134 total, 1.1 per game).

-- In his most recent appearance on Friday against the Colorado Rockies, the lefty tossed five innings, allowing one earned run while surrendering three hits.
+- The right-hander's last time out was on Saturday against the Colorado Rockies, when he threw five innings, surrendering no earned runs while giving up four hits.

-- The 35-year-old has amassed an ERA of 2.51, with 9.8 strikeouts per nine innings, in 17 games this season.
-Opponents are batting .214 against him.

 © 2023 Data Skrive.
 All rights reserved.